-On Thursday 6th June, 300 attendees and participates convened at Herbert Smith Freehills’ offices in London for a full-day trade and investment summit aimed at increasing the economic ties between the UK and Sierra Leone.
+On Thursday 6th June, 300 attendees convened at Herbert Smith Freehills’ offices in London for a full-day trade and investment summit aimed at increasing the economic ties between the UK and Sierra Leone.
 The forum provided a platform for the Government to present its economic agenda across a number of key sectors, alongside representatives of the private sector that are operating in the Sierra Leonian market and could offer their experience and insight to the assembled audience.

 We would like to thank our partners; the UK Department for International Development (DFID and Herbert Smith Freehills for their dedication to this event and continued commitment Sierra Leone.

 We would also like to thank our sponsors; Gerald Group, Westminster Group, Sierra Rutile, De La Rue, INTL FCStone, Aggreko, Sierra Leone Commercial Bank (SLCB), Empower Africa and Royal Air Maroc, without whom the event would not have been such a success.

 0800-0900: Registration and Refreshments

 James Palmer, Senior Partner, Herbert Smith Freehills

 Atam Sandhu, Chief Executive, DMA